Hatsumi07/TravelJournalApp/README.md

 .
 I used firebase as the database of the application.

 # Useful Websites

-{Make a list of websites that you found helpful in this project}
-# Websites for setting up environment
 * [Developer Android](https://developer.android.com/studio)
 * [Build Your First App Tutorial](https://developer.android.com/codelabs/basic-android-kotlin-compose-first-app#7)
 * [A 4-hour playlist about android concepts and how to build an adroid app using java](https://www.youtube.com/watch?v=tZvjSl9dswg)